 Sailboats and yachts on the River Odra (Oder) in Szczecin, c.1982.

 Province: Zachodniopomorskie - Western Pomerania

 Local attractions: museum, St. James' Gothic Cathedral, 17th century historical houses, 11th-century Pomeranian Knights Castle, 14th Century Church, Baroque Palace.

 Comment on Szczecin:

-Add your own comment and opinion about Szczecin to this page.
+Add your own comment and or image of Szczecin to this page.